LinkedIn Size Guide: How To Create Professional LinkedIn Banners & Covers

 Company Profile - Google

-Unlike the Tesla banner, they have taken a different approach and have included several small images stacked together.
+Unlike the Tesla banner, they have taken a different approach and have included several small custom images stacked together.

 Personal Profile - Google